The 2020 Upper Salmon River Chinook fishery opened this past Friday, June 26.

-As of Monday, July 6, the Sawtooth Hatchery has trapped 82 adult hatchery Chinook Salmon.
+As of Sunday, June 29, the Sawtooth Hatchery has trapped 15 hatchery adult Chinook salmon.

 The daily bag limit is four adipose fin clipped salmon per day, only two of which may be adults.
 The possession limit is twelve adipose fin clipped salmon of which no more than six may be adults, and the season limit is 10 adult Chinook salmon statewide during the 2020 salmon seasons occurring prior to August 9, 2020.